programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 model.userData.site = site;
 ```

-Save the index.html file and reload the browser.
+Save the `index.html` file and reload the browser.
 The jars should now appear above the map in random positions.
 Each time you reload the page, they will appear in different random locations.

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-13.png" alt="Six jars float at random positions above a map of Papua." caption="Figure 13.
+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-13.png" alt="Six jars float at random positions above a map of Papua New Guinea." caption="Figure 13.
 Webpage with the jars at random start positions above the map." %}

 ### Raycasting: Changing What the Mouse Click Detects